hudson-and-thames/arbitragelab/docs/source/cointegration_approach/mean_reversion.rst

 Note that the Johansen test is independent of the order of the price series, in contrast to the CADF test.

-The Johansen test from the MlFInLab package allows getting the cointegration vectors, trace statistics, and eigenvector statistics from a given dataframe with price series.
+The Johansen test from the MlFinLab package allows getting the cointegration vectors, trace statistics, and eigenvector statistics from a given dataframe with price series.
 Note that the two last statistics will be calculated only if the input dataframe contains 12 or less price series.